lmc2179/lmc2179.github.io/drafts/autocorrelation_standard_error.md

 It's tempting to answer these questions with our usual tools, estimating the daily mean and standard error for each period and running a T-Test, or computing confidence intervals.

 There is something a little suspect here, though.
 If we read the fine print, all of our usual calculations of standard errors, confidence intervals, etc are all conditional on the data generating process being "IID".
 If we look at the daily sales numbers, that doesn't seem very likely - it would be pretty surprising if today, yesterday, and this time last year had the same distribution.
+And if we were to do time series modeling, a model which made this assumption would do pretty poorly - we know that most real life time series data has some trend, seasonality, etc.

 This turns out not to just be a little technical detail.
 If your data contains autocorrelation, then your standard errors, confidence intervals, and everything else will be off - by a lot!